overshard/blog/README.md

 I allow my local ISP's range because I have a DHCP lease from them and I get tired of logging into my server from my hosting provider's UI to update it.
 It's good enough security and much better than nothing!

-### Server guide (Alpine Linux)

-This quickstart requires that you have an Alpine Linux server running with a domain name pointed to it.
-I'm currently using Linode as my host since they support Alpine Linux nicely.
-If you don't want to use Linode or Alpine Linux you can use these instructions and just change the apk commands at the start to whatever Linux distro you're using.

 Server: